xuan1905/verifiers/README.md

 # Verifiers: Reinforcement Learning with LLMs in Verifiable Environments

 This repo is a fork of the [verifiers](https://github.com/willccbb/verifiers) repo.
-The main changes are constructed using an older version of the verifiers repo.
-Notice that we are using a specific snapshot of the TRL library for the development of this specific fork.
+The development of this repo is using an older version of the verifiers repo.
 We will update this repo to use the latest version of the verifiers repo soon.

 # Installation
 To install the dependencies, run the following commands: